 The problem comes when a Christian wants to move or immigrate to Israel.
 That is where the rabbinic dislike for Christianity manifests in discrimination that has kept many from living in Israel.

 I've talked to several believers who have had dreams of moving to Israel, also known as "making aliyah."
 Even those who were Jewish and could prove it (either through birth or conversion with a rabbi) so that they could take advantage of the "law of return" for people with Jewish heritage, discovered that they had a problem.
 You could be asked if you believe in Jesus.
 If you answer yes, you could probably be rejected.
 (Or they can even just google you and find out for themselves based on what you've posted on the Web.)

 How can they discriminate like this?
 Years ago I heard that the Ministry of the Interior (which controls immigration to Israel) is controlled by the rabbinate.
 The Orthodox Jewish political party runs it.
 They don't want a Christian country of course.

-Honestly, I don't what an "illegitimate government" is how it makes any difference.
+Honestly, I don't know what an "illegitimate government" is how it makes any difference.
 Is there a government that accepts or "rejects Jesus" officially?
 I thought that was for individuals to do, not governments.
 Whether they are a legitimate government or not, they are running things.
-Paul in Romans 13 said some heavy and hard to take things on submitting to all authorities, if that's what this question is alluding to: ignoring the laws there of an illegitimate authority.
+Paul in Romans 13 said some heavy and hard to take things on submitting to all authorities if that's what this question is alluding to: ignoring the laws of some illegitimate authority.

 Moving to Israel As A Believer